transentis/bptk_py/README.md

 ## Changelog

+## 1.1.14
+* Fixed a bug in the interactive scenario component that caused scenarios being plotted multiple times
+* Fixed a bug that caused the SD operator ``delay`` to not accept floating point values and fixed a bug that caused the same function to delay one step too far.

 ## 1.1.13
 * Fixed a bug in the XMILE Converter that prevented the SAFEDIV operator to be parsed correctly